flokk.

 Tulum Town Mercado Municipal

 Wander the covered town market to pick up snacks, fresh fruit, and small souvenirs without the resort-zone markup.
-Kids enjoy the color and chaos, and it gives everyone a grounded sense of the real Tu
+Kids enjoy the color and chaos, and it gives everyone a grounded sense of the real Tulum before heading to the beach.

 shopping